VlachosGroup/lcnn/README.md

 -  pbc is either T or F, indicating the periodic boundary condition.
 -  os# is the name of the possible occupation state (interpretted as string).
 All site types share the same set of possible occupancy state.
 -  site1a, site1b, site1c are the scaled coordinates of site 1.
--  site type can be either S1, S2, ... or A1, A2,... indicating spectator site and its index, and active site and its index respectively.
+-  Site type can be either S1, S2, ... or A1, A2,... indicating spectator site and its index, and active site and its index respectively.

 Active sites are the sites where the occupancy states can change.
 We adopted spectator site as well, state of which does not change, in order to impose constraint on symmetry.

 Example:
 ```
 #Primitive Cell